|Type of medicine||Topical retinoid|

 - You cannot clean off blackheads.
 The black tip of a blackhead is actually a skin pigment and cannot be removed by cleaning or scrubbing.

-- You may use make-up and moisturisers, but do not apply them at the same time as you use adapalene.
+- You may use make-up and moisturisers, but do not apply them at the same time as you use tretinoin.
 You should not use any skin products which exfoliate or dry your skin.

-- It is normal for adapalene treatment to take up to four weeks before there is a noticeable improvement in your skin.
+- It is normal for tretinoin treatment to take up to four weeks before there is a noticeable improvement in your skin.
 It can take up to four months for the full benefit to be seen.
-The most common reason for treatment failure is stopping treatment too soon, thinking it is not working.
-Continue using the gel for at least six weeks before you decide if it is working for you or not.
+The most common reason for treatment failure is stopping treatment too soon thinking it is not working.
+Continue using tretinoin for at least six weeks before you decide if it is working for you or not.
 If there is no improvement after six weeks or so, speak with your doctor again, as there are other treatments which can be recommended.

-- If you are a woman, you must avoid getting pregnant while you are using adapalene.
+- Tretinoin may harm an unborn child, so if you are a woman, you must avoid getting pregnant while you are using tretinoin.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.